tjhorner/bizcard/docs/faq.md

 ### v3

-v3 is the current version of the board, and contains these changes:

 - The decoupling capacitor for the Neopixels is now connected to ground
 - There is now one decoupling capacitor for each Neopixel
 - CC1 and CC2 on the USB connector are now connected to ground with a 5.1k resistor in between